pratha19/predict_user_adoption/README.md

 --------GUEST_INVITE: invited to an organization as a guest (limited permissions)
 --------ORG_INVITE: invited to an organization (as a full member)
 --------SIGNUP: signed up via the website
---------SIGNUP_GOOGLE_AUTH: signed up using Google Authentication (using a Google email\
-account for their login id)
+--------SIGNUP_GOOGLE_AUTH: signed up using Google Authentication (using a Google emailaccount for their login id)

 ● creation_time: when they created their account
 ● last_session_creation_time: unix timestamp of last login